Plain English Breakdown

 Limits and Unknowns

-- The bill does not specify what actions should be taken based on the task force's findings and recommendations.
+- It does not specify what will happen after the task force reports their findings and recommendations.